 1.1 For new members, here are a few steps to optimize your RP (Roleplay) experience.
 Currently, we require only 3 emotes to be used, of which we recommend placement on the Number Pad of your keyboard (if available).

-2.1 Reporting for Duty initiates the Roleplay setting and will allow progress to be recorded by the Progenitor, Lieutenant or Commander each Unit reports to.
+2.1 Reporting for Duty initiates the Roleplay setting and will allow progress to be recorded by the Progenitor, Sergeant, or Officer each Unit reports to.

-2.1.1 Units may report for duty in person or through in-game comms.
+2.1a Units may report for duty in person or through in-game comms, at the patrol leader's discretion.

 Firing Chaos Image

-1. Use/Hold Attention emote until acknowledged by Lieutenant or Command.
+1. Use/Hold Attention emote until acknowledged by Sergeant or Officer.

-2. Use Salute emote when first addressed by, or addressing, Lieutenant or Command.
+2. Use Salute emote when first addressed by, or addressing, Sergeant or Officer.

 3. Use/Hold Attention emote after Salute.